Buyers Guides CPUs

 Cinebench R23 (Single Thread)

-In our single-thread benchmark, the AMD Ryzen 5 9600X soars towards the top of the graph with an impressive score of 2180, compared to the 2144 from the Ryzen 7 9700X and 2104 that the Ryzen 7 9800X3D was able to output.
-While the Ryzen 7 9800X3D is a strong competitor in games, its raw single-core performance isn’t as solid as some of the other low-end Ryzen 9000 processors.
+In our single-thread benchmark, the AMD Ryzen 5 9600X achieves an impressive score of 2180, surpassing the 1735 of the Ryzen 7 7800X3D, the 2104 of the Ryzen 7 9800X3D, and the 2144 of the Ryzen 7 9700X.
+While the Ryzen 7 9800X3D and 7800X3D are strong competitors in games, their raw single-core performance isn’t as solid as some of the other low-end Ryzen 9000 processors.

 3D Mark Timespy Extreme

-In our final benchmark we fired up 3D Mark’s Timespy Extreme which is akin to rendering a game at 4K.
-The Ryzen 7 9700X comes out on top compared to the other CPUs in this buyer’s guide with a CPU score of 7531.
+In our final benchmark, we fired up 3D Mark’s Timespy Extreme, which is akin to rendering a game at 4K.
+The Ryzen 7 9700X comes out on top overall compared to the other CPUs in this buyer’s guide, with a CPU score of 7531 and an overall score of 10092.
 While this is slightly weaker than the Ryzen 7 9800X3D, the overall score bumps up the 9700X, allowing it to take the lead.
-The AMD Ryzen 5 9600X offered up a CPU score of 5607, which places it in between the 7800X3D and 12600K.